-According to Breast Cancer Foundation NZ, Breast cancer is the most common cancer for Kiwi women and it affects one in nine New Zealand women over their lifetime.
+According to Breast Cancer Foundation NZ, Breast cancer is the most common cancer for Kiwi women and it affects 1/9 New Zealand women over their lifetime.
 If we find a lump on the breast, how can we not have a small freak out!
-For a good overview about breast lumps see Health Navigator, here we will be discussing non-cancerous breast lumps from a Chinese medicine perspective.
+For a good overview about breast lumps see Health Navigator, here we will be discussing non-cancerous breast lumps and/ or pain from a Chinese medicine perspective.
 If you want to know more about how we support those with cancer, see our page here.

-the hormonal pathways, fluid metabolism and detoxification pathways are easily blocked, causing an accumulation in the form of fatty lumps.
+It is thought that the fluid metabolism and detoxification pathways are easily blocked around the breast with all it's hormonally responsive fluctuations, causing an accumulation in the form of fatty lumps.
 Others may have a genetic predisposition to breast lumps, which would be qualified by their family history.

 Lymphatic system - Breasts are surrounded by lymph glands, and keeping this system as healthy as possible is one of our recommendations.

 1. Use deoderants with less chemicals to reduce lymphatic system work.
-Check out Common Sense Organics for their range of effective salt based deoderants.
+Salt crystal or baing soda based deoderants are effective and natural deoderants.

-2. Do exercises that encourage movement of the axilla and shoulder girlde, encouraging movement of the local lymphatic system. (swimming, tennis, badminton, yoga etc)
+2. Do exercises that encourage movement of the axilla (under arm) and shoulder girlde, encouraging movement of the local lymphatic system there. (swimming, tennis, badminton, yoga etc)

-3. Lymphatic massage to manually encourage circulation around the breast area.
+3. Lymphatic or gentle self massage to manually encourage circulation around the breast area.